gocd/docs.go.cd/content/advanced_usage/fan_in.md

 ## Notes

 - Fan-in as a feature is enabled by default.
 In case you need pipelines to trigger with every version regardless of ancestor versions you can disable fan-in.
-To disable fan-in you will need to add a system property and restart the GoCD server.
-On linux add the following line to /etc/default/go-server
+To disable fan-in you will need to set the system property `resolve.fanin.revisions` to `false` and restart the GoCD server.

-    ```shell
-    export GO_SERVER_SYSTEM_PROPERTIES='-Dresolve.fanin.revisions=N'
-    ```

-    On windows, in the config folder of the GoCD server installation, edit the wrapper-server.conf file, and add an additional property with the value '-Dresolve.fanin.revisions=N'.
-For example:

-    ```bash
-    wrapper.java.additional.17='-Dresolve.fanin.revisions=N'
-    ```
+    To configure the system properties, edit the file `wrapper-properties.conf` on the GoCD server to add the system properties described above.
+See the installation documentation for the location of `wrapper-properties.conf` file.

 - GoCD will apply fan-in dependency resolution for pipelines that have auto trigger type only.